 As I said above, it would take a lot to drag me away from Tennessee volleyball, but this dream of a future with my wife in Florida is one of those few things.

 When I started this site back in 2007, I said in the very first post that I wasn’t sure how viable a fan site about a woman’s college volleyball team would be but that I’d “give this idea a shot this season and see how it goes”.
 I would have been stunned to know that 15 years later this page would still be going strong.
 Back then hardly anyone was doing anything like this — Hawaii and Nebraska maybe.
 Today there are even fewer.
-(RichKern.com has a list of sites like this he’s compiled over the years.
+(RichKern.com has a list of similar fan sites he’s compiled over the years.
 This is the only one still standing.)